boclay/IOS-XE-ZTP/README.md

 * Install ISC DHCP server
 * Install Apache2 Web server
 * Install Node.js
-* Place the csv2json.py and serial-ip.csv files in a common directory
+* Copy files to the appropriate destinations

 The Ubuntu server must be reachable from the subnet where the device is to be provisioned.

+For the DHCP service, create a DHCP scope with Option 67 defined in "/etc/dhcp/dhcpd.conf"

+For the web server, copy ZTP.py and IBNS2.cfg into "/var/www/html"

+Place the csv2json.py and serial-ip.csv files in a common directory.

+Run the shell script, "start-json-server.sh" which starts the Node.js service.

 ## Documentation